 What is Trim?

 Americans spend up to $14 billion a year on these kinds of forgotten, recurring charges.
 Trim is here to help us change that.
-Trim is like having an assistant who goes through all of your transactions and finds recurring ones.
+Trim is like having a personal finance assistant who goes through all of your transactions and finds recurring ones.

 Trim is compatible with more than 15,000 banks and credit card issuers so it’s likely whatever bank or cards you use Trim will be able to connect to.

 You can sign up using your Facebook account or by making a username and password.
 You can choose to get your alerts through Facebook Messenger or via text messages.
-You will be sent a code to Messenger or by text with a code.
+They also use two-factor authentication when you register so you will be sent a code to Messenger or by text with a code.
 Enter the code to verify your account.

 You can now link all of your bank and credit card accounts.
 Doing this is just like linking your accounts to Mint.
-Trim has read-only access so it’s secure.
+Trim has read-only access so it has bank-level security

 Get our best money lessons:

 There is a lot more to Trim than canceling subscription services.

 Once you’ve linked your accounts, Trim combs through all of your transactions for the past 90 days.
 Trim has an algorithm that already knows the names of merchants who charge payments on a recurring basis, like Pandora and Dollar Shave Club.